semgrep/semgrep-docs/docs/semgrep-code/findings.md

     <dd>Diff-aware scans are performed on non-mainline branches, such as in pull requests and merge requests.
 Diff scans traverse the repository's files based on the commit where the branch diverged from the mainline branch (or diverged from the last commit that was fully scanned?)</dd>
 </dl>

+### Deduplicating findings in Semgrep Cloud Platform

+Regardless of the scope of a scan, SCP correlates findings across branches based on their unique fingerprint, automatically deduplicating findings and making it simpler to triage.

 If a finding is fixed in one branch (such as `main`) but open in another (such as `production`), and the code fixes are present in both branches, initiate a scan through your CI job or SCM tool on the branch(es) with open findings to have Semgrep mark the findings as fixed.

+### Deduplicating findings in Semgrep API

+Semgrep API does not automatically deduplicate findings.
+If you are using Semgrep API to receive or pull findings data, set the `dedup` flag to `true` to deduplicate findings across refs or branches.
+Refer to [List all findings](https://semgrep.dev/api/v1/docs/#tag/Finding/operation/semgrep_app.saas.handlers.issue.openapi_list_recent_issues) in the Semgrep API docs for more information.

 ## See also